 Fig. 7.
-Comparisons on Efficiency and Quality.
+Comparisons on efficiency and quality.
 To measure the efficiency and quality of salient object detection models at the same time, the above scatter diagrams take an efficiency metric as horizontal axis and a quality metric as vertical axis.
-Our proposed method is always located at the upper left of these diagrams, which indicate the best trade-off between efficiency and accuracy.
+Our proposed method is always located at the upper left of these diagrams, which indicate the best tradeoff between efficiency and accuracy. (a) Smeasure-CPU time. (b) Smeasure-Mem. (c) Smeasure-MAdds. (d) Smeasure-Params.